 Shale Oil and Shale Gas

 Another currently popular unconventional hydrocarbon resource is shale oil and shale gas.
 Shale oil is oil that is trapped inside the tight shale.
 Shale is a hard sedimentary rock

 composed of clay that is rich in organic materials.
-Since tight shale has very low permeability, hydraulic fracturing method is used to extract the oil.
-In hydraulic fracturing, a large quantity of viscous fluid carrying sand is pumped into the well under high pressure to fracture the shale, creating pathways and highways for the oil to flow out of the shale and into the wellbore.
+Since tight shale has very low permeability, the hydraulic fracturing method is used to extract the oil.
+In hydraulic fracturing, a large quantity of viscous fluid-carrying sand is pumped into the well under high pressure to fracture the shale, creating pathways and highways for the oil to flow out of the shale and into the wellbore.

 Most shale oil production takes place in the US and the daily production of shale oil reaches six million BOPD in 2017.
 A large quantity of gas is also produced from shale.
 According to the US Energy Information Agency (EIA), gas production from shale in the US in 2016 was 15.8 trillion cubic feet (TCF).

 The most well-known and top shale oil plays in the US are the Permian Basin and Eagle Ford Shale in Texas, and Bakken Shale in North Dakota.

 Coal Bed Methane